Browser security: Password security model

-Hardware browser

-There have been attempts to market hardware-based browsers running from non-writable, read-only file systems.
-Data cannot be stored on the device and the media cannot be overwritten, presenting a clean executable each time it loads.
-The first such device was the ZeusGard Secure Hardware Browser, released in late 2013.
-The ZeusGard website has not been functional since mid-2016.
-Another device, the iCloak® Stik from the iCloak website provides a complete Live OS which completely replaces the computer's entire operating system and offers two web browsers from the read-only system.
-With iCloak they provide the Tor browser for Anonymous browsing as well as a regular Firefox browser for non-anonymous browsing.
-Any non-secured web traffic (not using https, for example), could still be subject to man-in-the-middle alteration or other network traffic-based manipulations.

-LiveCD

-LiveCDs, which run an operating system from a non-writable source, typically come with Web browsers as part of their default image.
-If the original LiveCD image is free of malware, all of the software used, including the Web browser, will load free of malware every time the LiveCD image is booted.

 Browser hardening

 Browsing the Internet as a least-privilege user account (i.e. without administrator privileges) limits the ability of a security exploit in a web browser from compromising the whole operating system.

-Internet Explorer 4 and later allows the blacklisting and whitelisting of ActiveX controls, add-ons and browser extensions in various ways.
+Internet Explorer 4 and later allows the blocklisting and allowlisting of ActiveX controls, add-ons and browser extensions in various ways.

 Internet Explorer 7 added "protected mode", a technology that hardens the browser through the application of a security sandboxing feature of Windows Vista called Mandatory Integrity Control.

 Google Chrome provides a sandbox to limit web page access to the operating system.

 Suspected malware sites reported to Google, and confirmed by Google, are flagged as hosting malware in certain browsers.

 There are third-party extensions and plugins available to harden even the latest browsers, and some for older browsers and operating systems.
-Whitelist-based software such as NoScript can block JavaScript and Adobe Flash which is used for most attacks on privacy, allowing users to choose only sites they know are safe - AdBlock Plus also uses whitelist ad filtering rules subscriptions, though both the software itself and the filtering list maintainers have come under controversy for by-default allowing some sites to pass the pre-set filters.
+Whitelist-based software such as NoScript can block JavaScript and Adobe Flash which is used for most attacks on privacy, allowing users to choose only sites they know are safe – AdBlock Plus also uses whitelist ad filtering rules subscriptions, though both the software itself and the filtering list maintainers have come under controversy for by-default allowing some sites to pass the pre-set filters.
 The US-CERT recommends to block Flash using NoScript.